P2fryang/FredderLoop/README.md

 database.py and database

-- stores the formId of the created google form for ease of access
+- stores the form_id of the created google form for ease of access

 googleCred.py